 “People are looking at the success in places like Colorado and Oregon.
 The numbers are unequivocal.
 The places that have done it are winning and they will have money for schools, roads and hospitals.
 Bottom line is I’d like cannabis to be legal everywhere."

-"I'm passionate about legalization - which is why I agreed to be on the National Advisory Board of NORML. "
+"I'm passionate about legalization - which is why I agreed to be on the National Advisory Board of NORML. along with my pal Willie Nelson and others."

 “I think Canadians should congratulate themselves for having a country that was smart enough to change their laws and wind up being where all the major marijuana companies are based."